Life Insurance after a Stroke or a Cerebrovascular Accident.

 Symptoms such as:

-That may indicate someone has suffered from a Stroke or Cerebrovascular Accident are very much like those that occur when someone suffers from an embolism and/or a stroke and may include:
+That may indicate that someone who has suffered from a Stroke or Cerebrovascular Accident are very much like those that occur when someone suffers from an embolism and/or a stroke and may include:

 - Difficulty speaking or understanding language,